rahul-deolikar/PSL/README.md

 ## GitHub Actions Workflow

-The repository includes a GitHub Actions workflow (`.github/workflows/terraform-deploy.yml`) that:
+The repository includes a GitHub Actions workflow

 - Triggers on pushes to `main` branch and pull requests
 - Uses standard GitHub Actions: